-S&P 500 hangs close to record after mixed profit reports
+S&P 500 adds to record as health care stocks climb

 Trade wars and the slowing global economy are hitting companies that do lots of business overseas, and analysts say the sharpest earnings declines will come from energy companies, raw-material producers and technology companies.
 Wall Street is expecting stronger growth, meanwhile, from companies that do most of their business domestically, such as utilities and real-estate companies.

-MIXED LETTERS: Google’s parent company, Alphabet, dropped 2.2% following its mixed earnings report.
-Revenue came in better than Wall Street’s expectations, but profit fell short.
+Over the long term, stock prices tend to track the path of corporate profits.

-HEALTHY RESULTS: Health care was one of only three sectors in the S&P 500 to rise in early trading.
-Better-than-expected reports from Pfizer and Merck helped lead the way.
+HEALTHY RESULTS: Health care stocks had the biggest gains among the 11 sectors that make up the S&P 500 following better-than-expected reports from Pfizer and Merck.

-Pfizer jumped 3% after it reported bigger third-quarter profit than Wall Street expected and raised its forecast for the year.
+Pfizer rose 2.8% after it raised its forecast for the year.

 RATE WATCH: The Fed has cut rates twice since the summer in hopes of shielding the United States from the effects of President Donald Trump’s trade wars and the slowing global economy.